 Internships & Jobs for Literature & Writing Students

 At Vermont State, you’ll gain leading-edge skills for literature and writing jobs through internships, co-ops, career coaching, and more.
-Our internship placements are guaranteed to grow your professional network.
+Our internship placements will help you grow your professional network.

 - Students have completed rewarding internships at publishing houses, art centers, museums, and an international toy company, just to name a few.